Shub1427/Shub1427.github.io/pages/gfx-hal-initials/physical-logical-devices.md

 <Image alt="How to get Logical Devices from Physical Device" src="https://user-images.githubusercontent.com/11786283/77247969-01ba5080-6c5c-11ea-8202-3c83e1a25b51.png" placeholder="https://user-images.githubusercontent.com/11786283/82109903-8951a680-9757-11ea-8acc-b88bbc173fce.png" />

-As you can see from the above image, logical device is nothing but a representation of actual physical device.
+As you can see from the above image, a logical device is nothing but a representation of an actual physical device.

-Basically, Physical device (like NVidia GPU) can be used for various things like, Games, Graphics Rendering, Data Mining, Machine Learning etc. This vast range of use-cases is possible in GPU only due to it's support for both, CPU intensive tasks (tasks that do single operation, but benefit with GPU's abundant number of cores for parallel operations), as well as GPU intensive tasks.
+Physical device (like NVidia GPU) can be used for various things like Games, Graphics Rendering, Data Mining, Machine Learning, etc. This vast range of use-cases is possible in GPU only due to its support for both, CPU intensive tasks (tasks that do a single operation but benefit with GPU's abundant number of cores for parallel operations), as well as GPU intensive tasks.
 For us, we are currently looking for a Device Capability specific to Graphics intensive task.